mendozg/electrum_brm/README.md

 ### Running from tar.gz

-If you downloaded the official package (tar.gz), you can run Electrum from its root directory without installing it on your system; all the pure python dependencies are included in the 'packages' directory.
-To run Electrum from its root directory, just do:
+If you downloaded the official package (tar.gz), you can run Electrum-BRM from its root directory without installing it on your system; all the pure python dependencies are included in the 'packages' directory.
+To run Electrum-BRM from its root directory, just do:
 ```
-$ ./run_electrum
+$ ./run_electrum_brm
 ```

-You can also install Electrum on your system, by running this command:
+You can also install Electrum-BRM on your system, by running this command:
 ```
 $ sudo apt-get install python3-setuptools python3-pip
 $ python3 -m pip install --user .
 ```

-This will download and install the Python dependencies used by Electrum instead of using the 'packages' directory.
+This will download and install the Python dependencies used by Electrum-BRM instead of using the 'packages' directory.
-It will also place an executable named `electrum` in `~/.local/bin`, so make sure that is on your `PATH` variable.
+It will also place an executable named `electrum-brm` in `~/.local/bin`, so make sure that is on your `PATH` variable.